 Picture it.
-Crystal turquoise water, hundred-year-old architecture, and beautiful whitewashed buildings are all located in a quaint and stunning town.
+Crystal turquoise water, hundred-year-old architecture, and beautiful whitewashed buildings are all in a quaint and stunning town.

 But the real treasure in Polignano (aside from its amazing people) is its beach.
 In the summertime, you can find tourists and locals alike sprawled out on the rocky outcrop of this Italian beach.